-Containing between 15% and 85% asbestos, these adhesives were manufactured mostly in the first half of the 20th century.
-However, some companies produced asbestos adhesives as late as the period between 1976 and 1984.
+Containing between 15- and 85-percent asbestos, black mastic adhesives were manufactured mostly in the first half of the 20th century.
+However, some companies produced asbestos adhesives as late as 1986.
+Therefore, if your house was built or remodeled around 1986 or before, there is a chance that black mastic adhesive on your floor may contain asbestos.

 - 3M (Minnesota Mining and Manufacturing Company)